Welcome to the international page of the NVO, the Association of Educationalists in the Netherlands.

 Promoting members’ interests

 NVO promotes the interests of its members.
-In doing so, the organisation consults with representatives of organisations or groups whose work relates to or affects the work of NVO members.
+In doing so, the organization consults with representatives of organizations or groups whose work relates to or affects the work of NVO members.
 These include the education, justice and health ministries, parliament, institutions offering postgraduate education, professional associations, health insurers and research institutes.

-NVO has contact with sister organisations in various European countries, and aims to extend and develop this cooperation.
+NVO has contact with sister organizations in various European countries, and aims to extend and develop this cooperation >International Society of Professionals in the Field of Special Education.

 3511 GC Utrecht